-Right then, on Monday 15th April I'm setting off to do the entire Wild Yorkshire Way walk.
-This 526 mile circular walk, of my own design, starts and finishes at Stainborough Cricket Club and include most of the Wolds Way, Cleveland Way and Yorkshire 3 Peaks, and parts of the Coast to Coast Walk, Pennine Way and Trans Pennine Trail.
+Right then, on Monday 15th April I set off to do the entire Wild Yorkshire Way walk.
+This 526 mile circular walk starts and finishes at Stainborough Cricket Club and includes most of the Wolds Way, Cleveland Way and Yorkshire 3 Peaks, and parts of the Coast to Coast Walk, Pennine Way and Trans Pennine Trail.
 It will take me about 6 weeks, and those who know me will not be surprised to learn that most days start and finish at a pub.
 I'm doing it for fun, but I'm also trying to help out the Woodhead Mountain Rescue Team who exist purely on voluntary donations.
 If you want to help, even just 1p per mile, please click on the link above and make a donation.

-You can see my route here, and once I start walking you will be able to see my progress on the route map.
+You can see my route here, and my current location on the route map.
 If you live near the route, you're more than welcome to pop along to my next pub to say hello, but please remember to being enough money to buy me a few pints.
 On some of the more remote sections of the route, you may wish to being some nice sandwiches too...

 I hope you will consider donating to fund these guys, who turn out in all weathers to help those who fall ill or get injured outdoors.
 If you're reading this you're probably a walker yourself, and you never know, you may need their help one day.
 Thank you to all the guys at Woodhead Mountain Rescue Team, and indeed to all the mountain rescue teams in the country, and of course to Yorkshire Air Ambulance who work together with the Team on the more serious jobs.
 Thanks lads and lasses, those of us who enjoy the outdoors really appreciate what you do.

 I hope to thank all contributors below, but please bear with me when I'm on the walk as at times I'll have only sporadic internet.
-Thanks to the following for pledging so much per mile: - Cudworth Dental Surgery: Curry Mahal, Dodworth: Sarah Ullyott
+Thanks to the following for pledging so much per mile: - Curry Mahal, Dodworth

 Intro You've stumbled across, or (if I'm being optimistic) you've searched for, the Wild Yorkshire Way website, the culmination of a 4 year outdoor project.
 The Wild Yorkshire Way is a 'hop on, hop off' circular long distance hike of about 526 miles, taking in some of Yorkshire's finest and wildest scenery, including parts of the Pennine Way, Yorkshire Three Peaks, Coast to Coast Walk, Cleveland Way, Yorkshire Wolds Way and Trans Pennine Trail.
 Use the interactive map to explore the route, and read detailed route information showing recommended daily stages, stopping points and of course pubs.
 Very few people will attempt the entire route in one go, but you can enjoy sections of the route, or even single day walks, and slowly complete the walk by filling in the missing sections.